CybercentreCanada/assemblyline-service-urldownloader/README.md

 - Request headers (`headers`/`request_headers`): Request headers used to fetch URLs.

 Administrators can set the default values for these settings from the URLDownloader configuration page in the **Service Variables** section.
-These settings will be used by every single submissions to URLDownloader.
+These settings will be used by every single submissions sent to URLDownloader.

-Here is an example for `default_browser_settings [json]` service variable:
+Here is an example of `default_browser_settings [json]` service variable:

 ```
 # iPhone 11 Pro configuration: